gdrouart/2022-08-data-science-exercise/README.md

 ## Details

 The two objectives of this exercise are:
-1. Produce cleaned and consolidated data files suitable for quick loading but another process (which is not part of this exercise).
+1. Produce cleaned and consolidated data files suitable for quick loading by another process (which is not part of this exercise).
 1. Produce a visualisation showing significant events/features in the data.

 ### Objective 1